Frequently Asked Questions

 The above applies primarily to US-based members and those in other countries with compatible AVS implementations.
 The UK, for example, uses an entirely different system.
 For reasons we do not fully understand, certain banks in the UK falsely return that the address (or zip) is incorrect when they should return that they do not support US-style address verification.
 This error on their part will cause our system to reject your card no matter what you enter for your address details.
 This affects about 10% of our UK members.

 This could happen even if you have successfully used the card online in the past.
 We are not only unusually strict in address verification enforcement to protect our members and ourselves from fraud, but we are also not large enough to have specialized card processing options for the UK as many huge Internet retailers (e.g., Amazon) do.
-(We use Stripe, which is one of the largest and most capable payment processors.
-That has cut back, but not eliminated, UK-based complaints about this issue.)

 Of course, you can try contacting your bank.
 But bank customer service agents are rarely trained on the intricacies of address verification.
 (And that goes double if they're in a country that uses a different system.)
 There's somebody deep in the bowels of the operations department of your bank who understands what's going on, but good luck getting them on the phone; we've never had a report that a member accomplished that.